Would you like to know how to eat carbohydrates safely and how to lower the glycemic index of the foods you love?

 - Eat starches with vegetables.
 Including fiber in a meal significantly reduces the GI of accompanying starch.
 Vegetables are the natural way to add fiber to a meal.

 - Eat starches with acids, especially vinegar.
 Vinegar, pickle juice, and many other acids reduce the GI of starches.
-(This makes me very happy since I sooooo enjoy my salads before meals with balsamic vinegar like this one or dressings made with citrus like this one!)
+(This makes me very happy since I sooooo enjoy my salads before meals with balsamic vinegar like this one or dressings made with citrus like this one!
+Or even a good pickle on a bun with a burger or sloppy joes!)

 The effect of all these measures is to lower the GI of starchy foods by more than 50%.
 If starchy foods are gently cooked and eaten as part of a meal that includes vegetables, fat, and an acidic sauce, even diabetics can expect a low risk of postprandial hyperglycemia.